-- 22. Equality impact assessment (EIA) is the principal tool we have available to help the Council fulfil the requirements of the Public Sector Equality Duty to have due regard to the need to advance equality of opportunity, eliminate harassment and discrimination and foster good relations. - 23.
+- 26. Equality Impact Assessment (EIA) is the principal tool we have available to help the Council fulfil the requirements of the Public Sector Equality Duty to have due regard to the need to advance equality of opportunity, eliminate harassment and discrimination and foster good relations. - 27.
 The general Equality Duty does not set out a particular process for assessing impact on equality that public authorities are expect to follow.
-Having due regard to the aims of the general equality duty is about informed decision-making, not about carrying out particular processes or producing particular documents. - 24.
-All Council reports and recommendations on any proposal or action, whether to chief officers or Cabinet and from feasibility to final report, should include current equalities thinking, even where a full Equality Impact Assessment is not required.
-All Council reports submitted for consideration by Members at Cabinet or Council therefore include a checklist, where officers are required to evidence what advice they have taken with regards to equalities considerations and summarise what impacts, if any, the report will have on groups in the borough. - 25.
+Having due regard to the aims of the general equality duty is about informed decision-making, not about carrying out particular processes or producing particular documents. - 28.
+All Council reports and recommendations on any proposal or action, whether to chief officers or Cabinet and from feasibility to final report, should include current equalities thinking, even where a full Equality Impact Assessment is not required, as per the EIA Guidance Notes, attached at Annex 3.
+All Council reports submitted for consideration by Members at Cabinet or Council therefore include a checklist, where officers are required to evidence what advice they have taken with regards to equalities considerations and summarise what impacts, if any, the report will have on groups in the borough. - 29.
 Where it is considered that an EIA may be required, the Council records its assessments of the impact on equality in an Initial Screening form and, if required, an EIA Record form.
 The Council's EIA forms assess the impact of a policy, service or function on all protected characteristics, as well as other vulnerable groups.
-Outcomes for community cohesion and assessment of whether the policy,

-- service or function does or could promote good relationships within and between communities are also required. - 26.
+Outcomes for community cohesion and assessment of whether the policy, service or function does or could promote good relationships within and between communities are also required. - 30.
 The Council uses EIA to help it manage and review services to achieve the fairest possible outcomes.